🏡 OFFER: Get the yard of your dreams — hands-free. New TruGreen plans include a $100 Gift Card Claim $100 Gift Card →

 Our Testing Experience

-The Craftsman Z525 offers the largest deck in this price range at 46".
-If you have a 2-acre property with minimal obstacles, the extra 4" of cutting width will save meaningful time over a season.
-Quality is adequate but not exceptional.
+The Craftsman Z525 offers the widest deck in this price range at 46".
+For properties over 1.5 acres with minimal obstacles, the extra cutting width adds up to meaningful time savings over a season.
+Quality is adequate for homeowner use, and the Briggs & Stratton 24HP engine has plenty of power for the deck size.
+Not the most refined machine, but it covers ground efficiently.

-Best for: Buyers with larger, open properties who want maximum deck size for the money.
+Best for: Buyers with larger open yards who want maximum cutting width for the lowest price.

 Frequently Asked Questions